berkmancenter/amber_nginx/README.md

 ## Configuration - Nginx plugin ##

 The Amber nginx plugin uses the following configuration directives.
-See the provided cayl.conf for examples.
+See the provided amber.conf for examples.

 Enable Amber